-Retirement Savings Plans (RSP) are designed to defer taxes to a later date.
-But who is to say you’ll be living a cheaper lifestyle at 60 than you are now?
+Retirement Savings Plans (RSPs) are designed to defer taxes to a later date.
+But who is to say you’ll be making less income at 60 than you are now?
+As a business owner, you are more than likely to have built different passive income sources; meaning you’re still likely to be making a high income at retirement.

 Suppose you made $200,000 in 2020 and put $50,000 into an RSP account.
 The government lets you defer the tax until you decide to withdraw the funds.
-Most likely during retirement.
+This is most likely at the time of retirement.

-The idea is you’ll be living off less in retirement and not need a $200,000 income to live, therefore paying fewer taxes per year.
+The idea is you’ll be living off less in retirement and won’t need a $200,000 income, therefore paying fewer taxes per year.
 But for many business owners, this is not what financial freedom looks like.

 There are several issues with this traditional way of saving for retirement, especially for business owners.